Terms & Conditions

 • If you book on behalf of a Delegate or employer entity, you warrant you have authority to bind them and that they accept these Terms.

 • Practical Courses are delivered at venues publicised on our website from time to time.
 We may change our locations from time to time.
-Please note, the current venue and joining details are confirmed in your Booking Confirmation.
+Please note, the current venue and joining details are usually confirmed in your Booking Confirmation.

 2. DEFINITIONS